ratalla816/password-generator/README.md

 * When the user answers each prompt, their input should be validated and at least one character type should be selected.

-* When all prompts are answered a passweord is generated that matches the selected criteria.
+* When all prompts are answered a password is generated that matches the selected criteria.

 * The newly generated password is displayed in an alert or written to the page.